carolekoziol/recipes/docs/main_course/robyn_red_thai_curry_chicken.md

 2. Add coconut oil and curry paste.
 Sauté for 30 seconds until fragrant.
 3. Add chopped shallots and crushed garlic and sauté for another 1-2 minutes.
 4. Add coconut milk and stir to incorporate.
-5. Add the fish sauce, palm sugar, and chicken broth.
+5. Add the fish sauce, and chicken broth.
 Stir to incorporate.
 6. Add the chicken.
 If you like your eggplants really soft, you can layer the eggplants on top now.
 Close the lid and cook at High Pressure for 8 minutes + 10 minutes Natural Release.
 7. Open the lid carefully.
 Set the chicken pieces aside in a large serving bowl.
 8. Heat up your pressure cooker over medium heat (Instant Pot: press Cancel and Sauté).
 Add eggplant and bell peppers.
 Cook until desired firmness (for a few minutes).